-The following staff positions represent the Chicago Public Schools (CPS) support network responsible for students with disabilities who qualify under Section 504.
-While individual responsibilities may differ, all are aligned in their mission to help students achieve success in the classroom and in life.
+The following positions represent the Chicago Public Schools (CPS) staff responsible for students with disabilities who qualify under Section 504.
+While individual responsibilities may differ, all are aligned in the mission to help students achieve success in the classroom and in life.